minhtran-q/artemis-cloud-prometheus/README.md

 # ArtemisCloud Prometheus

-Expose Prometheus metrics in ArtemisCloud
+Here's the tutorial example following the [guideline](https://artemiscloud.io/docs/tutorials/initcontainer/) to expose metrics in ArtemisCloud.